Missing someone or something

 - gli: (by) them

-So you can complete the sentence by saying “tu mi manchi”, or just “mi manchi”, which translate as “you’re missed by me” = “I miss you”.
+So you can complete the sentence by saying “tu mi manchi”, or just “mi manchi”, which translates as “you’re missed by me” = “I miss you”.

 However, you don’t always need an indirect object pronoun.
 You might also find the name of someone.